Skip to content

 What this tool does

-This tool compares the three-year financial cost of a gym membership versus a home workout setup.
-Enter the monthly gym fee, gym sessions per month, one-time home equipment cost, and home sessions per month.
-The calculator shows three-year totals for both options, per-session cost for each, and flags the better-value choice.
-The output assumes home equipment lasts three years with no replacement; actual lifespan is typically longer, making home setups even more favourable over 5-10 years.
+This tool compares the three-year financial cost of a gym membership against a home workout setup.
+Enter your monthly gym fee, expected gym sessions per month, one-time home equipment cost, and planned home sessions per month.
+The calculator estimates three-year totals for both options and divides each by total sessions to show per-session cost, illustrating which path yields lower overall spending.
+The comparison assumes home equipment remains functional for the full three years with no replacement costs.
+In practice, many home items have longer lifespans, which would extend the advantage of home setups beyond this timeframe.
+Results are for financial illustration and do not account for membership cancellation policies, equipment depreciation, or variable usage patterns.

 Enter Values